bdeckard92/dupUT/01-Class-Content/13-ORM/01-Activities/03-Blog-CRUD/README.md

   * An `update()` method inside the PUT route to update a post using the new todo data in `req.body`.

-* To test if everything is working properly, open your terminal and run `npm start` and navigate to `localhost:3001` in your browser.
-We can check to see if we have the following functionality (recommended order):
+* To test if everything is working properly, run `npm start` in your terminal.
+Navigate to `localhost:3001` in your browser and check if we have the following functionality (recommended order):

   1. Create a new post